SaschaHeyer/Recipes/recipes/Roasted-Brussels-Sprouts.md

 # Roasted Brussels Sprouts

-This is a easy, healthy and fast food and trust me even if you don't like brussels try it.
+This is an easy, healthy and fast food, even if you don't like brussels try it.

 ## Ingredients

 * 700 gr Brussels
 * 1 tbsp honey / or sugar
 * 4 tbsp olive oil
-* 1 tbsp balsamico
+* 1 tbsp balsamic
 * 1 garlic clove
 * salt
 * pepper